 4. Ring placement

 Make a stab incision and use blunt dissection down to the bone.

 Insert the protection sleeve until it reaches the bone.
 Place the wire parallel to the knee joint under image intensification until it penetrates the far cortex.
 Finish wire insertion by hand, until the wire extends an equal length on both sides of the tibia.
 Make sure that the wire does not impale tendons or neurovascular structures.

 Attaching ring to wires

-Connect the wires to the ring and tighten the clamps.
-This secures the articular fracture component.
+Connect the wires with the ring and tighten the clamps.

 Flexible wires must be under tension for mechanical stability.
 Generally, a tension of 100 kg force is appropriate.